publiccodenet/about/organization/data-processing-tools.md

 ## Odoo

-We use Odoo Community for its CRM functionality and project management pipelines for our codebases and membership development.
+We use Odoo Community for customer relationship management (CRM) and project management for our codebases and membership development.

 Odoo's responsibilities in terms of personal data protection depend on their [various data processing activities](https://www.odoo.com/gdpr).